dergigi/dergigi.github.io/collections/bitcoin/_posts/2022-10-02-bitcoin-is-digital-scarcity.md

 long as they are doing the required work.
 Electricity is here to stay precisely because it is *not* brought about by authority.
 It is a *natural* phenomenon, brought about by physical interaction.
-There is no central authority in charge when it comes to making it.
+There is no central authority in charge of making it.

 Networked computing won't go away either, and for the same reason.
 Take two computers, plug them together, and voilà!
 You have a network.
 Plug